 The retail centre is designated as the major regional shopping centre for the city of Cambridge and was originally constructed in 1973.
 In 2002, the Trust completed a major expansion which included a 140,000 square foot anchor space, a 40,000 square foot skating rink, and 100,000 square feet of additional retail, entertainment and service area.
-Cambridge Centre includes over 145 stores and services.
-It is anchored by The Bay, Bingemans (Fall 2018), Galaxy Cinemas and Indigo (Fall 2018).
+It has recently undergone a substantial redevelopment of its former Target Canada premises to house multiple large format tenancies.
+Today, Cambridge Centre includes over 145 stores and services.
+It is anchored by The Bay, Kingpin Cambridge, Galaxy Cinemas, SportChek, Marshalls and Indigo.
 This property is located on Highway 24 (Hespeler Road) just south of Highway 401, in the heart of Cambridge.
 The centre has 3,300 parking spaces.